avivace/deb-builds/README.md

 # deb-builds

-#### Sway, i3-gaps, chromium and wlc-dev repository and ready-to-install debian binaries.
+#### Sway, i3-gaps, chromium, obs and wlc-dev repository and ready-to-install debian binaries.

+Ready binaries to download are available in the [Releases](https://github.com/avivace/deb-builds/releases) page.
+Just run `dpkg -i <package-name.deb>` to install a package.

 ---

 My debian packages builds.
 Some of them are simply vanilla builds of (currently) unavailable software in the official repositories, while others are source packages built with custom/modified `rules` to fix or restore a functionality.

-Check the package folder to find the exact details, the ready binaries and the scripts/rules files used to produce the builds.
-To install a binary, just download it and run `dpkg -i <package-name.deb>`.
+Check the package folder to find the exact details  and the scripts/rules files used to produce the builds.

 All of them are tested and currently used on my `Sid` systems.